codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/vault-secrets-in-the-pipeline.md

 toc: true
 ---

 Codefresh offers a Vault plugin you may use from the [Step Marketplace](https://codefresh.io/steps/step/vault).
 The plugin imports key-value pairs from the Vault server, and exports them into the pipeline.
-Since this is a custom typed-step, variables are written to `/meta/env_vars_to_export`, as opposed to `/codefresh/volume/env_vars_to_export`.

 ## Prerequisites

 - A [free Codefresh account](https://codefresh.io/docs/docs/getting-started/create-a-codefresh-account/)